thowi/feedly-filter-chrome-extension/README.md

 feedly-filter-chrome-extension
 ==============================

-A Chrome extension to filter articles in Feedly
+A Chrome extension for Feedly to filter articles by popularity.